nishantkarve/mlops/ML Pipelines scripts/Readme.md

 ![My Image](images/image3.png)

-In the next page provide Project Name and short Description and select <b>Create Project.</b>
+In the next page provide Project Name and short Description and select <b>Create Project.</b>.
+Please use the name as shown below

 ![My Image](images/image4.png)